apache/skywalking-helm/README.md

   --set banyandb.image.tag=0.6.1
 ```

-The parameter `--set banyandb.image.tag=0.6.1` can be used to specify the version of banyandb.
+The parameter `banyandb.image.tag` can be used to specify the version of banyandb.

 ## Install released version using Apache Jfrog Helm repository (<= 4.3.0)